Vortex Bladeless: Story and biography

 In late 2016, and after validating the technology on computer simulations and technology demonstrators, the company reached the prototype stage with a geometry that can harness a useful amount of energy from the wind with this principle.
 At this stage, Vortex was able to apply for funding from the Horizon 2020 for research and innovation programme of the European Commission.
 Being the most funding that the company had, Vortex built a big wind tunnel, the tallest in Spain, for testing their systems, and began the development of their patented concept of an oscillating alternator with tuning system.
 On this phase, the company won the Seal of Excellence of the H2020 programme.

 During 2017, the firm kept developing their alternator and tuning system.
 Since this technology is considered as new in many aspects intervening (geometry, movement, energy conversion system), it has been a harder development than the firm expected.
 The collaboration on this stage of the Microgravity Institute of the Technical University of Madrid and the European University of Madrid, alongside CDTI, Altair, Birdlife and Barcelona Supercomputing Center (BSC) were the key to obtain a feasible technology that can harness energy from the wind on this particular way.
 In this year the company obtained the "Innovation SME" seal of the Spanish government.

 In 2018, the firm began to plan to industrialize their aerogenerators.
 At this point, the firm faced many problems due to the lack of feasible industrial production processes to mass-produce some of the pieces that use Vortex technology.
 The geometry and the materials were almost finalized at this stage, so the firm began a certification process for their current prototypes and obtained the ISO 9001.
 This certification is a regular process for every wind turbine in the European and American market.
 The standard is written for bladed and rotary turbines, and may need to be rewritten to certify Vortex devices as wind generators.

 The goals of the firm for the future are to obtain the certification needed to start selling, and to set up a feasible method of production and logistics of shipping so they can start commercializing the first Vortex turbines for 2020.
+They have recently shown performance tests in Puerto Cortés, Honduras.